cedricbahirwe/TheTranscript/README.md

 # TheTranscript
-**Problem Solving:**  This app allow AUCA students to get access to their transcripts using their ID in a matter of seconds.
+**Problem Solving:**  This app allowed AUCA students to get access to their transcripts using their ID in a matter of seconds.

-### Takeaways

-- PDFKIt in SwiftUI
+This repository is `Read-Only` and is not longer maintained

 Search View   | Result View(Blured for privacy reasons)
 --------------------- | ---------------------